Your cart is currently empty!

 4. Safety:

-- Issue: Laser welding poses safety risks, including eye and skin damage.
+- Issue: Welding poses safety risks, including eye and skin damage.

 - Solution: Implementing proper safety measures, such as using eye protection, to safeguard operators and personnel in the vicinity.